Software Steering Council

 Owning and managing anything related to security vulnerabilities across the project, including the Jupyter security lists, any private security repositories, etc.

-Voting to accept Working Groups nominated by the EC to have a representative on the SSC.
+Voting to accept Working Groups nominated by the Executive Council (EC) to have a representative on the SSC.

-SSC members are leaders from Jupyter Subprojects that wish to assist the community in sharing information across projects and participate in decision-making that affects many stakeholders in the Jupyter ecosystem.
-Membership requires active and ongoing participation in Jupyter.
+SSC members are representatives from Jupyter Subprojects that wish to assist the community in sharing information across projects and participate in decision-making that affects many stakeholders in the Jupyter ecosystem.
+Any Subproject council member is eligible to represent the Subproject on the SSC.
+While not ideal, one person may serve as the SSC representative for more than one Subproject.
+In this case, a representative may cast one vote for each Subproject they represent in SSC decisions.

-A person may not serve simultaneously on the SSC and EC.
+A person may not serve simultaneously on the SSC and the EC.

 The SSC may vote to remove an SSC member.
 A removal motion passes if two-thirds of the entire SSC votes in favor of removal.
 All SSC members are expected to vote without recusal, including the member in question.